enthought/mayavi/docs/source/mayavi/mlab.rst

 Interacting graphically with the visualization
 -----------------------------------------------

-Mayavi, and thus mlab, allow you to interactively modify your visualization.
+Mayavi, and thus mlab, allows you to interactively modify your visualization.

 The Mayavi pipeline tree can be displayed by clicking on the mayavi icon